ITfoxtec/FoxIDs/docs/deployment-docker.md

 - Two websites one for FoxIDs and one for the FoxIDs Control (Client and API) in two docker images [foxids/foxids](https://hub.docker.com/repository/docker/foxids/foxids/general) and [foxids/foxids-control](https://hub.docker.com/repository/docker/foxids/foxids-control/general) or generated from code with `Dockerfile` files.
 - The two websites is exposed on two different ports.
 - MongoDB is a NoSQL database and contains all data including tenants, environments and users.
 Deployed with the [official MongoDB](https://hub.docker.com/_/mongo) Docker image.
-- Redis cache holds sequence (e.g., login and logout sequences) data, data cache to improve performance and handle counters to secure authentication against various attacks.
+- Redis cache holds sequences (e.g., login and logout), data cache to improve performance and handle counters to secure authentication against various attacks.
 Deployed with the [official Redis](https://hub.docker.com/_/redis) Docker image.
 - Logs are written to `stdout` where the logs can be picked up by Docker.

-> Optionally use PostgreSql instead of MongoDB and optionally opt out Redis and save the cache in the database (MongoDB or PostgreSql).
+> Optionally use PostgreSql instead of MongoDB and optionally opt out Redis and save cache data in the database (MongoDB or PostgreSql).
 Without a Redis cache you need to select `None` as data cache.

 ## Deployment